Anne One Hundred

 Anne One Hundred is a 1933 British drama film directed by Henry Edwards and starring Betty Stockfeld, Gyles Isham and Dennis Wyndham.
-It was based on the play Anne One Hundred Percent by Sewell Collins.
-It was made at British and Dominion's Elstree Studios as a quota quickie.
+It was based on the play Anne One Hundred Percent by Sewell Collins, and the novel Rescuing Anne by Edgar Franklin and was made at British and Dominion's Elstree Studios as a quota quickie.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Premise

 A young woman inherits a soap factory from her father, and struggles to keep it open.